Responsive image

 7. Candidates may be accompanied by their own personal pianist as long as they cover the related costs.
 Concerning the accompaniment offered by the Competition organisers, each candidate is allocated a rehearsal with his/her designated accompanist.

-8. The performances will be from memory, apart from the works of Schubert and Beethoven in the second qualifying round.
+8. The performances will be from memory, apart from the works of Schubert, Beethoven and the contemporary piece.
 Each work may only be played once.

 9. The Competition’s qualifying rounds and the final concert may be photographed and recorded partially or in their entirety and circulated live or pre-recorded via the media chosen by the organiser (internet, radio, television, written press, etc.) without any form of financial compensation for the candidate.

 10. The jury’s decisions are final.
-The jury is not bound to award the prize.
+The jury is not bound to award the Prizes.
 The jury reserves the right to terminate a candidate’s performance if it considers it necessary.

-11. A registration fee of 150 CHF (excluding bank charges and non-refundable) must be paid on registration.
-The bank transfer must be identified in the competitor’s name and sent to the following account:
+11. The candidates must pay a registration fee of 150 CHF (excluding bank charges) ONLY if a candidate is successfully preselected, based on their application and submitted video.
+The bank transfer must be identified in the competitor’s name and sent no later than the 25.08.26.

 12. The accommodation for the selected candidates will be arranged and paid for by the organiser of the competition.

-13. Candidates must register online on www.albertolysy.org and send the following documents by e-mail before 15 July 2024 to competition@albertolysy.org:
+13. Candidates must register online on www.albertolysy.org and send the following documents by e-mail to competition@albertolysy.org no later than 23:59 CEST on 15th June 2026 :

 15. The organiser reserves the right to amend and supplement these rules without prior notice.